tmtsoftware/tcs-vslice-0.4/README.md

 ## Dependencies

-Currently this project requires that a number of shared libraries are installed in a known location (default: /usr/local/lib), which must also be included (on Linux) in the LD_LIBRARY_PATH environment variable.
+Currently this project requires that a number of shared libraries are installed in a known location (default: /usr/local/lib), which must also be included:

+* On Linux: in the LD_LIBRARY_PATH environment variable
+* On MacOS: in the DYLD_FALLBACK_LIBRARY_PATH environment variable

 Run `make; sudo make install` in the following projects (Note: In these projects the Makefile calls `cmake` to do the actual build).
 First follow the instructions in the [csw-c README](https://github.com/tmtsoftware/csw-c) to install the required C libraries (libhiredis, libcbor, libuuid).
 You can also use `make PREFIX=/my/dir` to change the installation directory.